inakierregueab/YOLO11-JDE/README.md

 1. **CrowdHuman**
    - **Description**: Contains a wide range of crowded scenes with rich annotations.
    - **Download**: Please download from the official website: [https://www.crowdhuman.org](https://www.crowdhuman.org).
-   - **Comments**: The original training and validation splits are preserved
+   - **Comments**: The original training and validation splits are preserved.

 2. **MOT17**
    - **Description**: Provides sequences for multiple object tracking.
 Only bounding box annotations are used for training (track IDs are only used for validation).
    - **Download**: Please download from the official website: [https://motchallenge.net/data/MOT17/](https://motchallenge.net/data/MOT17/).
    - **Comments**: Following previous work (e.g., *Towards Real-Time Multi-Object Tracking* and *Boost-track: boosting the similarity measure and detection confidence for improved multiple object tracking*), we construct a validation set by using the second half of each training sequence and removing videos in ETH that overlap with the MOT16 benchmark.

 Both datasets must be converted to [YOLO format](https://docs.ultralytics.com/datasets/detect/).
+For validation and testing in the re-identification task, an extra column containing the original MOT17 track ID must be added to the dataset files.
+This column is unnecessary during training unless weak supervision with a few re-ID labels is desired.
+The format follows the original YOLO structure, with the extra track ID appended only for MOT17 validation and test sets, as CrowdHuman lacks tracking IDs.

-The config file used is "crowdhuman.yaml" which should be mapped to a folder containing both datasets merged.
+The config file used is `crowdhuman.yaml` which should be mapped to a folder containing both datasets merged.

 ---